Thesmader/tdd_presentation/tdd.md

 * Scope Control - Starting with something concrete and generalizing stuff from there prevents premature confusion.

 PS: Do not confuse the above as a necessary step.
 The above implies when you wrote an *obvious implementation* and somehow the test did not pass.
-The you go back to smaller steps and use this pattern.
+Then you go back to smaller steps and use this pattern.
 Things probably will not be as simple as the above example.

 ---